 - If a COG misses THREE CONSECUTIVE Monthly Proficiency Demos they will LOSE ACCESS to the IPAWS Live Production Environment and not be able to use IPAWS for public alerting until such a time as they complete a successful Monthly Proficiency Demo.

 See which alerting authorities are approved to use IPAWS in your area.

 Alerting authorities can access IPAWS' various messaging systems.

 IPAWS also enables the interoperable exchange of messages between government organizations to enhance situational awareness and collaboration.
 Government organizations choose incident management software that best fits their needs and can exchange messages with other IPAWS alerting authorities, as long as each software system is compatible with IPAWS, and each organization has established an IPAWS account.

 FEMA's Emergency Management Institute offers free, online independent study courses to alerting authority administrators and public safety officials.

-The IPAWS Toolkit for Alerting Authorities and IPAWS Adoption Checklist for Alerting Authorities provide public safety officials with resources to ensure that communities understand how to access, use, and respond to public alerts and warnings.
+The 2020 IPAWS Program Planning Toolkit includes the IPAWS Lab Fact Sheet, the IPAWS FAQ Fact Sheet and the IPAWS Train the Trainer Guide.
+The 2016 IPAWS Toolkit for Alerting Authorities is also available.
+These documents provide public safety officials with resources to ensure that communities understand how to access, use, and respond to public alerts and warnings.